shmokhm4/INE-course/README.md

 # INE-course
-Data Science Program at the Saudi Digital Academy and INE
+“Data Science program” at Saudi Digital Academy in collaboration with INE 🦾